 10. Get the Required Business Licenses and Permits

-In order to operate an IV hydration business, you’ll need to obtain a number of licenses and permits.
+To operate an IV hydration business, you’ll need to obtain permits and licenses like business license, health department permit, and occupational health & safety certification.
 The specific licenses and permits you need will vary depending on your state and municipality.
 However, some of the most common licenses and permits required for IV hydration businesses include:

 Business License – A business license is a general license that is required for all businesses operating in a particular jurisdiction.
 It is usually issued by the local government, such as the city or county.